gitonomy/gitlib/.github/SECURITY.md

 ## Supported Versions

-After each new major release, the previous release will be supported for no less than 1 year, unless explictly stated otherwise.
+After each new major release, the previous release will be supported for no less than 12 months, unless explictly stated otherwise.
 This may mean that there are multiple supported versions at any given time.

 ## Reporting a Vulnerability